korepkorep/russian-post/README.md

   "signature": "3a6310285c4b82f1e14205018e64b28a4cb4fa79261a7e60483f0510b524752775ca12853835bc27b124819574f8351874d7ea95996b6211fe33ce27b76ccb01"
 }
 ```
 To send requests you may use Postman or curl.
+Other examples can be seen at https://github.com/korepkorep/russian-post/blob/master/backend/tests/examples_of_transactions

 <!-- markdownlint-enable MD013 -->
 ## License